-- HP Command Center - Select System Control to adjust the temperature or cooling preference on your computer. - Select GlamCam to adjust camera-related settings for video calls. - OMEN Gaming Hub, where you can customize your computer for your specific gaming needs. - myHP, where you can learn more about your PC and the utilities that HP offers. - HP Palette, where you can access creative tools in one place, simplifies the creative process, and helps find the right photos and assets in less time.
+- HP Command Center, where you can select System Control to adjust the temperature or cooling preference on your computer. - OMEN Gaming Hub, where you can customize your computer for your specific gaming needs. - myHP, where you can learn more about your PC and the utilities that HP offers.